-The Special Education Coordinator will work collaboratively with teachers to ensure that all IEP documents are filed in a timely manner, especially with local and state agencies.
+The Special Education Department will work collaboratively with teachers to ensure that all IEP documents are filed promptly, especially with local and state agencies.
 With this in mind, the Special Education Coordinator may direct teachers to complete and submit specific documents to the Special Education Department by a given date.
-If this is the case, the Special Education Coordinator will provide the teachers with sufficient time to perform the task [a minimum of five school days]; and will ensure there is sufficient time to accommodate for uncontrollable or unforeseeable events (i.e. broken appointments; incomplete data; etc.).
-Nevertheless, if for any reason, the teacher cannot complete the task within the allotted time, the teacher must communicate with the Special Education Coordinator immediately.
+If this is the case, the Special Education Coordinator will provide the teachers with sufficient time to perform the task [a minimum of five school days]; and will ensure sufficient time to accommodate for uncontrollable or unforeseeable events (i.e., broken appointments, incomplete data, etc.).
+Nevertheless, if, for any reason, the teacher cannot complete the task within the allotted time, the teacher must communicate with the Special Education Coordinator immediately.
 In the event of discrepancy or concern, the Director/Coordinator of Instruction will be invited by the Special Education Coordinator to facilitate the process.